 WordPress is an enormously successful content management system.
 Originally designed as a blogging tool, Automattic, the owners of WordPress and a global team of individual developers and development agencies have transformed it into a flexible platform that can be used for a wide range of use cases.
 WordPress has become so popular that it now powers over 28% of the web.
 It is a robust, flexible, scalable and secure platform from which to build an online community.
 It provides the basis that everything else can build upon.

 BuddyPress: the foundation

-One of the main benefits of using BuddyPress as a solution to an enterprise level social networking community, is how much you can do with it out of the box.
-It is packed with features and functionality that make the creation of a world class community attainable.
-However, just because many great features are readily available, simply installing Buddypress does not meant the work is complete.
+One of the main benefits of using BuddyPress as a solution to an enterprise level social networking community is how much you can do with it out of the box.
+It is packed with features and functionality that make the creation of a world-class community attainable.
+However, just because many great features are readily available, simply installing Buddypress does not mean the work is complete.
 In order to meet the exacting standards of any serious project, BuddyPress needs to be manipulated and honed.

 We spend a lot of time working with clients and planning community projects, using BuddyPress as a foundation.
 In our experience using BuddyPress means asking three questions of our clients and ourselves.
 For the sake of clarity, these questions exclude front end design:

-- Features and functionality needed for the project, that require with little or no modification.
+- Features and functionality needed for the project, that require little or no modification.
 These represent out-of-the-box features.
 These can be up and running with minimal development time and resources.
-The main work involved with these features is ensuring the user experience is inline with the brief.
+The main work involved with these features is ensuring the user experience is in line with the brief.

 - Features and functionality that need to be switched off.
 Less is so often more when it comes to online communities.
 Adding unnecessary features, just because they are readily available doesn’t make sense.
 Not if their inclusion cannot be justified from a user perspective.